DJProduction/Restaurant-Reviews/README.md

 ```

 ### Pictures/Images
 The picture tag was used to ensure proper sizing as well as assist with performance.
 Smartphones will properly hold the ratio of a larger image that is reduced in size.
-The reason perfomance was improved was because the resolution of images do not need to be sharp when displayed on a small smartphone screen.
-So a smaller resolution image will boost the overall loading speed of the page for smaller devices.
+The reason performance was improved was because the resolution of images do not need to be sharp when displayed on a small smartphone screen.
+A smaller resolution image will boost the overall loading speed of the page for smaller devices.
 Laptops and computers usually have access to faster wifi speeds which is acceptable to load larger resolutions.
 ```
 <picture>
   <source media="(max-width: 768px)"  srcset="${DBHelper.imageSmallUrlForRestaurant(restaurant)}"> <source media="(min-width: 769px)"